NREL/EnergyPlusRegressionTool/docs/run_cli.rst

 ''''''''''''''''''''

-Once the list of input files is developed and the run configuration is ready, the test suite can be created by passing these two variables in to the ``TestSuiteRunner`` constructor.
+Once the list of input files is developed and the run configuration is ready, the test suite can be created by passing these two variables in to the ``SuiteRunner`` constructor.
 The test suite engine then processes this information into an internal data structure.
 Once complete, the run\_test\_suite method can be called on this instance, and the test suite will run.
 The output files from the test